gausby/tortoise/README.md

 ## Installation

-Tortoise can be installed by adding `tortoise` to your list of dependencies in `mix.exs`:
+Tortoise311 can be installed by adding `tortoise311` to your list of dependencies in `mix.exs`:

 ```elixir